 At each phase II plot, two understory trees were selected for destructive sampling: the tallest tree within the cohort and the tree closest to the average height.
-For each tree, dbh of all overstory trees were recorded in a 0.09ha (0.2ac) fixed area plot as well as in a variable radius plot, both centered on the sample tree.
-Before each tree was cut down, two methods were used to measure crown crowding from intra-cohort competition and shrubs.
-First, the percent crown overlap method from phase I was expanded to include a vertical dimension.
+For each tree, dbh of all overstory trees were recorded in a variable radius plot centered on the sample tree.
+Before each tree was cut down, the percent crown overlap method from phase I was expanded to include a vertical dimension.
 For each competitor, the two dimensional horizontal overlap and the percent overlap along the vertical live crown of the sample tree were estimated.
 By adding all the competitors together, an estimate was made of the percent occupancy of competing understory trees and shrubs within a three dimensional cylinder projected from the base of the live crown to the top of the tree with the radius being the longest live branch.
-The second method consisted of measuring the dbh of, and azimuth and distance from the stem of the sample tree to, the stem of each competitor within a radius set by the farthest competitor that overlapped the crown of the sample tree.
-Competitors had to be as high as the live crown of the sample tree.
-This variable radius method was chosen based on Wagner and Radosevich (1991, 1998), who found that "The optimum radius appeared to be defined by those neighbors whose crowns intermingled with that of the Douglas-fir."
-A neighborhood competition index (NCI) was calculated for each tree based on the following equation from Canham et al. (2004), where DBH_i is the diameter at 1.37m of ith competitor, Dist_i is the distance to the ith competitor, and β are model parameters: